 Lack of Employee Input & Training Puts Technology and Automation ROI at Risk

-Arlington, Va., May 12, 2020 – Before COVID-19, healthcare executives were investing heavily in technologies such as automation, robotics and artificial intelligence (AI) to reinvent how work is done.
-As these companies double down on technology to weather the coronavirus storm, they may miss major opportunities to get the most out of technology investments because of a missing critical factor – employee input.
+Boston, Mass., October 6, 2020 – Corporate executives continue to invest heavily in technologies such as automation, robotics and artificial intelligence (AI) to reinvent how work is done.
+But as companies in the Boston area increasingly deploy new technologies, they may miss major opportunities to get the most out of their investments because of a missing critical factor – employee engagement.

-According to a new national survey of healthcare workers by Eagle Hill Consulting, almost half report that their employer introduced a new technology in the last two years, but only 29 percent say their company invests in the right technologies to help employees do their job.
-Just 42 percent say technology changes have had a positive impact on their organization.
+According to a new survey of Greater Boston workers by Eagle Hill Consulting, only 29 percent say their company invests in the right technology to support them.
+Only 38 percent think technology change has had a positive impact on their organization.

-Also, more than three-fourths of healthcare workers say they need more skills to adapt to advancing technology.
-But only 44 percent report that their company gives them the right level of support to understand and benefit from new technology solutions.
+Also, seventy-three percent of Greater Boston workers say they need more skills to adapt to advancing technology.
+Yet only 38 percent report that their company gives them the right level of support to understand and benefit from new technology solutions.

 Download the research here.

-- Employees understand that tech advances offer exciting possibilities.
+- Boston employees understand that tech advances offer important possibilities.
 Yet, they say technology investments do not necessarily improve performance.
-While almost half report that their employer introduced a new technology in the last two years, only 29 percent say the company invests in the right technology to support them.
-And just 42 percent think technology change has had a positive impact on their organization.
+Only 29 percent say the company invests in the right technology to support them.
+And just 38 percent think technology change has had a positive impact on their organization.

-- Employees are not confident about technology change because they are not getting necessary support from their employers.
-More than three-fourths of healthcare workers say they need more skills to adapt to advancing technology, yet only 44 percent report that their company gives them the right level of support to understand and benefit from new technology solutions.
+- Greater Boston employees are not confident about technology change because they are not getting necessary support from their employers.
+Nearly three-fourths of workers say they need more skills to adapt to advancing technology, yet only 38 percent report that their company gives them the right level of support to understand and benefit from new technology solutions.

 - The best way to give employees the right support when implementing technology is to ask them what they need.
 Yet, employers are not communicating with employees about technology decisions.
-Less than two in ten healthcare workers are asked for their input on technology decisions.
-And, 13 percent are completely unaware of technology changes in their company.
+Less than one-quarter of Boston area employees say they are asked for their input on technology decisions.
+And, eight percent are completely unaware of technology changes in their company.
 For the outlier companies that do solicit employee feedback, they typically do so after a solution has been purchased.
 The lack of early feedback from the employees actually using the solutions can undermine the investment in technology.

-There are simple but important actions healthcare companies can take to overcome the gap and get the most from technology investments.
+There are simple but important actions companies can take to get the most from technology investments.

 - Understand the real problem at hand.
 A new technology won’t override outdated business process, broken cultures or skills gaps.